tslateman/site/language-story.md

 Some use [semantic differential](https://en.wikipedia.org/wiki/Semantic_differential) as a psychological measurement scale to measure a person's subjective perceptions toward a concept, object, or event.
 While useful for quantitative data and persuasion, the "bipolar adjectives" (e.g., _good-bad_, _strong-weak_) reduce the respondent's attitude into a dimension constrained by the words.
 Surveys can capture nuance between the opposites, but these are liable to miss true nuance and can present a false dichotomy.
 Still, we have to use the tools available (see https://youtu.be/kIg3YRqoh5s for more explanation).

 So the next time someone dismissively says "it's just semantics" check to see if the semantics actually matter before accepting the trivializing message.
-As a child, I was told "sticks and stones" as well-intended guidance to toughen up.
 Words are hard.
-For many people, language does not come easily.
-Words matter.
-The impact can be exponential.
-Some even say "words are like bullets" and cannot be brought back.
+The impact of language can be far-reaching.
 Commit.
 Mean what you say and know what you mean.

-That's My Word
+*That's My Word*

 ---